MichelDeudon/angela-biancofiore/content/en/project/metamorphoses-du-soleil/index.md

 Paintings: Angela Biancofiore <br>
 Music: CODONA <br>
-Queen's College Art Gallery, New York, April 2003 <br>
+Queens College, New York, April 2003 <br>
 Exhibition director: Peter Carravetta

-This is a cycle of paintings exhibited at the Queen's College Art Gallery, New York, April, 2003.
+This is a cycle of paintings exhibited at Queens College, New York, April, 2003.

 ## The Metamorphosis of the sun